ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 ;;
 ```

-# But what if fork/join?
+Now suppose we want to take advantage of multicore OCaml and get those sweet,
+sweet parallel speedups.
+This is an obvious candidate for _fork/join

-We can achieve fork/join parallelism using the `parallel` library’s `fork_join*`
+parallelism,_ as provided by the `parallel` library’s `fork_join*` functions.
-functions.
 For example, a very expensive way to add four integers would be this:

+<a id="code-add4"></a>
 ```ocaml
 let add4 (par : Parallel.t) a b c d =
   let a_plus_b, c_plus_d =